As Charles Hamilton Houston stated:

 Consisting of only a panel of 3 judges, this court hears cases that challenge the district court judgements, appeals made by federal agencies and other specified cases, without having any jury to act as an advisory.

-As mentioned in the Constitution of the United States, the action of appointment of Supreme court justices and judges as well as of inferior courts, are executed by the president only post the advice and assent of the Senate.
+As mentioned in the Constitution of the United States, the appointment of Supreme Court justices and judges, as well as of inferior courts, is executed by the president only after the advice and assent of the Senate.

 The Senate Judiciary Committee conducts a proper hearing that depicts the nominees of the justices for the Supreme Court.
 Once a simple majority of the full Senate is received, the position of the said justice is said to be confirmed.